hvaara/CarND-Traffic-Sign-Classifier/README.md

 After training is done the model is saved and the accuracy printed.

+Train Accuracy = 99.5%
+Validation Accuracy = 96.5%
+Test Accuracy = 93.8%
+These were calculated in the code frame immediately above.

 I think the LeNet architecture works well because the tasks are quite similar.
 We are trying to recognize symbols that are cropped and resized to a standard size.
 Traffic signs of the same class are usually identical, and even with noise and blur they are easy to recognize.

 ---